jcarenza/allisoncarenza/src/posts/bolivia.md

 ---
-title: 'Bolivia'
+title: "Bolivia"
-description: '<p>It&apos;s taken my forever to share theses images with you, and even after I had them picked and ready it [&hellip;]</p>
+description: "It&apos;s taken my forever to share theses images with you, and even after I had them picked and ready it "
-'
-publishDate: 'Jan 25, 2012'
+publishDate: "Jan 25, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/bolivia39.jpg'
+heroImage: "/media/bolivia39.jpg"
-alt: 'Bolivia'
+alt: "Bolivia"
-slug: 'bolivia'
+slug: "bolivia"
-category: ['Travel']
+category: ["Travel"]
-tags: ['Bolivia','Copacabana','Salar de Uyuni','Travel Photography','Travel Photos']
+tags: ["Bolivia", "Copacabana", "Salar de Uyuni", "Travel Photography", "Travel Photos"]
 ---

 <p style="text-align: center;">It&apos;s taken my forever to share theses images with you, and even after I had them picked and ready it still took a long time.
 I battle the need to identify my style as a photographer ALL THE TIME.
 So you can imagine, picking images can be hard.
 It&apos;s crazy, because really I&apos;m just a girl takin&apos; pics, and someone in the same place, at the same time, might have a totally different perspective.
 Screw style.
 This is how I see the world.</p>